This information sheet compares cloud SaaS solutions with on-premise solutions to support the decision process.

 Electronic B2B communication – is EDI the right solution?

-EDI(Electronic Data Interchange) is used to connect businesses and to facilitate electronic B2B communication.
+EDI (Electronic Data Interchange) is used to connect businesses and to facilitate electronic B2B communication.
 It is a computer-to-computer exchange of business documents in a standard electronic format between business partners, which replaces postal mail, fax and e-mail processed by people.
-What are the features of EDI, and how does it work?
+What are the features of EDI, how does it work, and what are the benefits and disadvantages of EDI?
 And is it the ideal solution for efficiently connecting suppliers and other business partners?
 Or are there other, better-suited options?

 Share: